 - “Women in Geography” graduate scholarships: These scholarships are awarded twice a year on a competitive basis.
 A call for applications will be sent out to both new and returning students.

 - Western State Resident Tuition Classification Program in: Residents from AK, AZ, CA, HI, ID, MT, NV, NM, ND, OR, SD, UT, WA, and WY are eligible to pay in-state tuition rates for the MA in Applied Geography Program.
-The benefit is automatically applied to qualified students' tuition bill based on their legal residency (for more information about this unique opportunity.
+The benefit is automatically applied to qualified students' tuition bill based on their legal residency (more information).

 How else can I fund my graduate education?

 There are many avenues to pursue to supplement or cover educational expenses.
 There are numerous geography-related firms in Colorado Springs that hire our students.
 Most will be flexible with work and school schedules, some offer tuition reimbursement, and some have internship programs with our department.
 Discuss these options with the Graduate Director or other faculty members.
-Additionally, AmericCorps also provides educational stipends to students.
-More information can be found here: //www.uccs.edu/stuemp/.
+Additionally, AmericCorps also provides educational stipends to students (more information).

 Thank you for your interest in the Master of Arts in Applied Geography.
 If you have further questions or concerns, please feel free to contact me via email (firstname.lastname@example.org).
 I am happy to speak on the phone as well, or to make an on-campus appointment.